-On a back street in Adelaide’s CBD is an unlikely piece of public art; thousands of match box cars attached to the wall of a building.
+On a back street in Adelaide’s CBD is an unlikely piece of public art; The Matchbox Car Wall.
 The creator?
-An eccentric Slovenian who likes to go BIG.
+An eccentric Slovenian artist, who likes to go big.

 Matej Andraz Vogrinčič was born in Ljubljana, the capital of Slovenia, in October 1970.